A common email we’ve received at my office over the years is for book recommendations. So it has been my pleasure to collate this list for you.

-While we have all walked different paths and see life from different perspectives, it is natural that not all these recommendations will be a fit for you.
+We have all walked different paths and see life from varying perspectives, so it is natural not all these recommendations will be a fit for you.
 But it is my hope that if you need some direction, this list may at least assist your search.
 The books chosen have either been life-changing for me at some time or another, or are simply old time favourites.

 Footprints on the Path – Eileen Caddy